Today I’ve got something often overlooked but extremely important to share.

 If you’re not tired by sundown, you must reevaluate how much you contribute to the team and get off your ass.

-If you do find yourself bunkered down in a good stronghold without much to do besides watch, get some movement in the day.
+If you do find yourself bunkered down in a good stronghold with little to do besides watch, get some movement in during the day.

 Stay strong.